Causey Reservoir Rock Climbing

 Causey climbing is most well known for it's hard routes on high quality limestone.
 Causey is also home to some of the only deep water soloing in the Wasatch Front.
 Generally speaking, the deep water soloing tends to be fairly easy and well suited to beginners, whereas the route climbing is generally for the 5.12 and up climbers.
 There are a few routes that are easier than 5.12, but the selection is quite limited and the easier routes generally aren't worth the approach time in my opinion.

 The deep water soloing is obviously found right on Causey Reservoir and is mostly located in the Skull Crack Canyon portion of the reservoir.
-The route climbing is located up Wheat Grass Canyon which is reached by parking just before the Camp Kiesel Boy Scout facility.
+The route climbing is located up Wheat Grass and Bear Hollow Canyons which are reached by parking just before the Camp Kiesel Boy Scout facility.

 From the parking, cross a bridge over the stream/reservoir, and following the trail northeast into the canyon.
 The first bolted routes are found at the Hair Dog Wall which is approximately 15 minutes from the trailhead.
-The Kamacausey Wall is located another 10 minutes up the trail just past where there is a fork in the canyon (wheat grass canyon is the left fork).
+The Kamacausey Wall is located another 10 minutes up the trail in wheat grass canyon just past where there is a fork in the canyon (wheat grass canyon is the left fork).
 The next area encountered is the Serendipity wall after hiking another 15 minutes up Wheat Grass Canyon.
 High up the hillside above Serendipity wall is the Stepping Wolves wall, and 5 minutes further up canyon from Serendipity is the Vampire Cave.
 Wheat Grass Canyon also holds an additional area, The Dragons Lair, but this area is accessed by parking at the Bluebell Spring trailhead at the top of Wheat Grass Canyon.
+Bear Hollow Canyon is the right fork and contains Gateway to the Underworld, and The Alcove.

 Causey Reservoir is located above the town of Huntsville on the way to Monte Cristo.
 Get to Huntsville by heading up Ogden Canyon or taking trappers loop by Snow Basin to Pine View Reservoir.
 Go around the south side of the reservoir and you will end up in Huntsville.